raffipython/capstone/README.md

 # Unit Testing

-In `capstone-main` root folder you can run (In Pycharm running on Windows) `pytest.exe -v -W ignore::DeprecationWarning` You should get 10 tests with status PASSED.
+In the `capstone-main` root folder you can run (In Pycharm running on Windows) `pytest.exe -v -W ignore::DeprecationWarning` You should get 10 tests with status PASSED.
 If you are using Linux/MacOS the pytest.exe binary might be named differently.